Nitronic® is the trade name referring to a specific group of nitrogen-enhanced super duplex stainless steels.

 The term nitronic® refers to the way in which nitrogen has been used to stabilise and strengthen the alloy.

-The term nitronic® refers to the way in which nitrogen has been used to increase the strength of the steel.
 Unlike other kinds of nitrogen-enhanced steel, nitronic® is notable as the nitrogen has been added internally, rather than being nitrided to the surface of the alloy.
 This gives it increased durability, even compared to 316L and 304L.

 Scroll below for a more detailed description of some of these nitronic® alloys.

-Nitronic® 40 was the first kind of nitronic® developed.
+Nitronic® 40 was the first grade of nitronic® developed.
 It is commonly used in the aerospace industry, where its high performance at ultralow temperatures makes it a good choice for hydraulic tubing at high altitudes.

 Nitronic® 50 is a super austenitic stainless steel, offering improved strength and significantly improved corrosion performance (PREN = 34) over regular 3xx series grades.
 It is most widely used in the production of valve stems due to its toughness at lower operating temperatures and in a wide range of marine and boat hardware due to its ease of fabrication.